QualiTorque/terraform-provider-torque/docs/data-sources/parameter.md

 - `description` (String) Parameter description
 - `sensitive` (Boolean) Whether the parameter is sensitive or not.
 - `value` (String) Parameter Value.
-Value will be an empty string if the parameter is sensitive
+Value of sensitive parameter is null.